 Occupational therapists may also conduct evaluations of patients' homes and make recommendations for changes to improve independence.
 Additionally, occupational therapists will help patients develop recreation and leisure skills that will quickly reintegrate them in their home and community environments.

 Siskin Hospital’s Occupational Therapy Department has staff certified in electrical and thermal modalities.
-Additionally, occupational therapists are trained in the use of Saebo Technology for Functional Arm Training, the FES cycle, the Hocoma Armeo Spring, Bionness and Neuro Developmental Treatment for patients with hemiplegia.
+Additionally, occupational therapists are trained in the use of Saebo Technology for Functional Arm Training, the FES cycle, the Hocoma Armeo Spring, Bioness and Neuro Developmental Treatment for patients with hemiplegia.
 Occupational therapists are also specially-trained in the treatment of patients with visual deficits related to neurological conditions and age-related eye diseases.
 They utilize a variety of vision technologies such as BITS, Dynavision D2, Biorad, desktop and portable video magnifiers and accessible mobile technology.